ethereumjs/ethereumjs-abi/README.md

 This library is **deprecated** and will not be further maintained.
-It specifically doesn't support the new `ABI v2` which is now activated as the default ABI encoder starting with [Solidity v0.8.0](https://docs.soliditylang.org/en/latest/080-breaking-changes.html) released in December 2020.
+It specifically doesn't support the new `ABI Coder v2` which is now activated by default starting with [Solidity v0.8.0](https://docs.soliditylang.org/en/latest/080-breaking-changes.html) released in December 2020.

-We recommend to use the [Ethers.js v5 ABI Encoder](https://docs.ethers.io/v5/api/utils/abi/) as a replacement which supports the new `ABI v2` standard and is under active development.
+We recommend to use the [Ethers.js v5 ABI Encoder](https://docs.ethers.io/v5/api/utils/abi/) as a replacement which supports the new `ABI Coder v2` types and is under active development.

 ---